Ranking hierarchical multi-label classification results with mLPRs: A Ranking Algorithm Based on Estimated mLPRs

+} Building on the Chain-Merge algorithm, HierRank resolves \eqref{opt:max_est_cobj} by iteratively merging chains stemming from the same node into a single chain.

+A sketch of {\bf HierRank} is provided in Algorithm \ref{algo:HierRank_tree_sketch}, while the formal version of this procedure is detailed in Algorithm $2^{\prime}$ in Supplement B.1.
+Since {\bf HierRank} is based on the Chain-Merge algorithm, it inherits the desired optimality property; specifically, {when applied to $\widehat{mLPR}$ values,} it produces a topological ordering of $\mG$ that achieves the maximum value of $\widehat{\Objective}$ among all possible topological orderings.
+This claim is formally presented in Theorem \ref{thm:opt_HierRank_tree}, with the proof presented in Supplement E.2.

+\begin{theorem} {When applied to $\widehat{mLPR}$ values,} {\bf HierRank}, { which merges all of the events distributed across one or multiple disjoint trees into a single chain, achieves }an optimal topological ordering w.r.t \eqref{opt:max_est_cobj}. \end{theorem}

-We have two remarks regarding HierRank.
-First, the time complexity of HierRank is $\calO(K^3)$ for each individual.
-It implies that the ranking over the $K$ nodes across $M$ individuals has a computational cost of $\calO(MK^3 + MK \log M)$.
-We can derive a faster version of the algorithm by eliminating the exhaustive merging and repeated computations performed at each iteration in HierRank; the computational cost for this version is $\calO(n \log n)$ ($n = MK$).
-The details of this faster version, Algorithm \ref{algo:faster_algo}, are given in Appendix \ref{appendix:faster_algo}.
-Second, the current version of HierRank is designed for application to a tree graph.
-We can extend it for application to a DAG; the details of this version of the algorithm are given in Appendix \ref{appendix:extension_DAG}.
+We have two remarks regarding {\bf HierRank}.
+First, the time complexity of {\bf HierRank} is $\calO(K^3)$ for each object, resulting in a computational cost of $\calO(MK^3 + MK \log M)$ for ranking $K$ nodes/classes across $M$ objects.
+A faster version of the algorithm can be derived by eliminating exhaustive merging and repeated computations at each iteration, reducing the computational cost to $\calO(n \log n)$, where $n = MK$.
+Details of this faster version, Algorithm $2^{\prime\prime}$, are provided in Supplement B.3.
+Second, the current version of {\bf HierRank} is designed for tree graphs.
+It can, however, be extended to work with directed acyclic graphs (DAGs).
+The details of this extension are given in Supplement B.4.